 Brett Shumate assists clients with high-stakes regulatory litigation involving the government.
 He develops creative strategies to challenge state and federal laws, regulations, and executive orders on constitutional and statutory grounds.
 He handles crisis litigation and defends clients in bet-the-company enforcement actions.

 Brett currently represents clients in litigation arising under the Administrative Procedure Act, Telephone Consumer Protection Act, Federal Advisory Committee Act (FACA); Freedom of Information Act (FOIA); Medicare Act; Tariff Act; Public Health Service Act, and Food, Drug, and Cosmetic Act (FDCA); and the U.S. Constitution.
 He also advises clients in matters involving climate change, ESG (environmental, social, and governance), trade, telecommunications, government contracts, and agency guidance.

 Brett joined Jones Day from the U.S. Department of Justice, where he served as deputy assistant attorney general for the Civil Division's Federal Programs Branch.
-He supervised more than 100 attorneys charged with defending federal statutes, regulations, and executive orders.
 He handled litigation impacting nearly every sector of the economy, including health care, education, labor, national security, foreign affairs, sanctions, telecommunications, and energy.
-Brett advised nearly every federal agency and the White House on litigation risk.
-He was the government's lead counsel in a number of high-profile cases, successfully defending the president's Executive Order on Reducing Regulation and the appointment of the Consumer Financial Protection Bureau's acting director.
+Brett advised nearly every federal agency and the White House on litigation risk and was the government's lead counsel in a number of high-profile cases.

-Brett has particular experience in litigation affecting telecommunications and technology.
-He has handled numerous appeals challenging Federal Communications Commission orders, including a successful challenge to the 2010 net neutrality rules.
+Brett has particular experience in litigation affecting telecommunications and technology companies.
+He has handled numerous appeals challenging Federal Communications Commission (FCC) orders, including a successful challenge to the FCC's net neutrality rules.

 The following represents experience acquired prior to joining Jones Day.